dasch-swiss/dsp-docs/docs/user-guide/data.md

 # Data management

 Once your [data model](/user-guide/project/#data-model) is ready, you're able to add data.
-The Knora App offers several possibilities to add data, whether you are starting from scratch or importing data from another program.
+The DSP-APP offers several possibilities to add data, whether you are starting from scratch or importing data from another program.

 ## Start from scratch
 &#9888; *NOT YET IMPLEMENTED* (only mockups are presented)

-When a project starts from scratch, you will enter and generate new data directly in the Knora App itself.
+When a project starts from scratch, you will enter and generate new data directly in the DSP-APP itself.
 Generating new data can be done one by one with a form or with a table-based (Excel like) tool.

 - Upload the files, e.g., the actual audio file of an interview or images of the photographs discussed in the interview
 - Augment the metadata
-- In case of interview transcriptions from audio or video files, Knora App will offer a simple transcription tool
+- In case of interview transcriptions from audio or video files, DSP-APP will offer a simple transcription tool

 ![Create new source e.g. upload audio file of an interview.](../assets/images/knora-app/mock-source-new-edit.png)*Create new source; e.g. upload audio file of an interview.*